Updated on July 8th, 2025 by Felix Martinez

 - 2010 earnings-per-share of $27.05 (5.8% increase)

-Major banks suffered earnings declines of 80% or even more during the great financial crisis.
-F&M Bank, with its focus on community banking and not on more speculative, riskier businesses, has been a much safer investment during those troubled times.
+Major banks suffered earnings declines of 80% or even more during the Great Financial Crisis.
+F&M Bank, with its focus on community banking rather than more speculative, riskier businesses, has been a much safer investment during those troubled times.

 As F&M Bank has not made any changes to its business model since then, it is still exceptionally resilient to recessions, at least relative to most banks.
-The bank currently has a total capital ratio of 14.95%, which results in the regulatory classification of “well capitalized” and has extremely few non-performing loans.
 It is thus one of the most resilient banks during all kinds of downturns.

-The conservative management of F&M Bank results in slower growth during periods of economic growth but results in higher long-term returns thanks to the superior returns during rough economic periods, when most banks see their earnings collapse.
-The prudent management of F&M Bank also helps explain its exceptional dividend growth streak.
+The conservative management of F&M Bank results in slower growth during periods of economic expansion but yields higher long-term returns, thanks to the superior returns during rough economic periods when most banks see their earnings collapse.
+The prudent management of F&M Bank also helps explain its exceptional streak of dividend growth.
 Most banks operate with high leverage.

 Consequently, their earnings slump during downturns, and thus these banks cannot sustain multi-year dividend growth streaks.

 F&M Bank is a low beta stock.
-This means that the stock price does not decline much in a market downturn, which makes F&M Bank a relatively stable, non-volatile holding.
-This feature is paramount during broad market sell-offs, making it easier for investors to avoid panic selling and maintain a long-term investing perspective.
+This means that the stock price does not decline significantly in a market downturn, which makes F&M Bank a relatively stable and non-volatile holding.
+This feature is particularly important during broad market sell-offs, enabling investors to avoid panic selling and maintain a long-term investment perspective.

 Valuation & Expected Returns

-The stock has traded at an average price-to-earnings ratio of 12.6 over the last decade, but we assume a fair earnings multiple of 12.0 due to the small market cap of the stock.
-If F&M Bank reaches our fair value estimate over the next five years, it will enjoy an 8.6% annualized gain in its returns thanks to the expansion of its valuation level.
+The stock has traded at an average price-to-earnings ratio of 12.6 over the last decade; however, we assume a fair earnings multiple of 11.9, given the stock’s small market capitalization.
+If F&M Bank reaches our fair value estimate over the next five years, it will enjoy an 8.4% annualized return gain, thanks to the expansion of its valuation level.

-Total returns are also comprised of growth of earnings per share and the dividends a stock pays.
-F&M Bank currently yields 1.8%, which is higher than the 1.2% average dividend yield of the S&P 500.
+Total returns are also comprised of the growth of earnings per share and the dividends a stock pays.
+F&M Bank currently yields 1.9%, which is higher than the average dividend yield of 1.2% for the S&P 500.

 Final Thoughts